zbo14/ptt/README.md

 Stop the daemon gracefully.

-#### `pttd restart`
+#### `pttd restart [-c, --connect]`

 Restart the daemon.
+The `-c` or `--connect` flag is the same as in the `start` command.

 #### `pttd clean`

-Sometimes, the daemon gets in a weird state where it doesn't respond to other other.
-This command attempts to terminate the daemon process and remove lingering files.
+Sometimes in development, the daemon gets in a weird state where it doesn't respond to other commands.
+This command terminates the daemon process and removes any lingering files.
+A subsequent `pttd start` should successfully start the daemon.

 ### `ptt`